Angela Tanoesoedibjo: Political career

-Tanoesoedibjo's background in the fields of management, media, retail and finance made her trusted by President Joko Widodo as a someone who could develop the tourism industry and creative economy, especially for the development of 10 new tourist destinations.
+Tanoesoedibjo's background in the fields of management, media, retail and finance made her trusted by President Joko Widodo as someone who could develop the tourism industry and creative economy, especially for the development of 10 new tourist destinations.
 Since her appointment as vice minister, Tanoesoedibjo contributed to the implementation of the Gerak Cepat program, which aimed to revive Indonesia's tourism industry following the COVID-19 pandemic in Indonesia.

 In anticipation of the 2024 presidential race, Ganjar Pranowo's National Winning Team (TPN) has named Tanoesoedibjo as its deputy chair.
 Andika Perkasa, the deputy chair of Ganjar Pranowo's National Winning Team (TPN) in the 2024 presidential election, made this clear.
 Andika clarified that the choice of her also served as a representation of Gen Z and the millennial generation.
 Furthermore, due to her skills, she is regarded as a qualified representation of TPN's younger generation.

 Tanoesoedibjo was the Indonesian team's Chef de Mission (CdM) for the 2023 Asian Para Games in Hangzhou.
 Before she accepted the invitation to head the Red and White delegation at the Asian level disability sports tournament, she gave an explanation of the procedure.
 "I appreciate your trust.
 You were informed about it by Dito Ariotedjo, the Minister of Youth and Sports, exactly one week ago.
 I didn't believe it at first," she remarked.
 She hoped that good communication can be developed among all parties involved, and acknowledged that she was experiencing something fresh in her capacity as CdM.

 Tanoesoedibjo succeeded her father as leader and General Chairwoman of the Perindo Party on 31 July 2024, the final day of the party's National Working Conference.